assertlab/assertlab.github.io/_posts/2015-03-04-international-journal-of-e-planning-research.md

 ---
 layout: post
-title: "International Journal of E-Planning Research (IJEPR) notification"
+title: "ASSERT @ International Journal of E-Planning Research (IJEPR) notification"
 categories: Artigos
 tag: periodico
 ---

-A paper from ASSERT Members has been accepted for publication in the [International Journal of E-Planning Research (IJEPR)](https://www.igi-global.com/journal/international-journal-planning-research-ijepr/44994).
-The paper is entitled "**_Is Brazilian Open Government Data Actually Open Data?
-An Analysis of the Current Scenario_**", by Kellyton dos Santos Brito, Marcos Antônio da Silva Costa, Vinicius Cardoso Garcia and Silvio Romero de Lemos Meira.
+A paper from ASSERT Members has been accepted for publication in the [International Journal of E-Planning Research (IJEPR)](https://www.igi-global.com/journal/international-journal-planning-research-ijepr/44994){:target="_blank"}.
+The paper is entitled "**Is Brazilian Open Government Data Actually Open Data?
+An Analysis of the Current Scenario**", by Kellyton dos Santos Brito, Marcos Antônio da Silva Costa, Vinicius Cardoso Garcia and Silvio Romero de Lemos Meira.

 A brief summary of the paper is following: